Carmelleonie/binary_trees/README.md

-Write a function that measures the depth of a node in a binary tree
+Write a function that measures the size of a binary tree